-The Fund is exposed to the risk of changes in valuation of its investments due to fluctuations in fixed-income and equity markets.
-Additionally, the prices of the individual bonds and shares in which the Fund invests can also fluctuate.
+The Fund is exposed to the risk of changes in valuation of its investments due to fluctuations in interest rates and prices in the fixed-income markets.
+Additionally, the prices of individual bonds and other fixed-income securities in which the Fund invests can also fluctuate.
 The Fund may use derivatives for the purpose of hedging, efficient portfolio management, and increasing returns.
 The use of derivatives may involve leverage, which increases the Fund's sensitivity to market movements.

 The Fund invests in investment funds and, through these funds, is indirectly exposed to market risk.
-The market risk described below relates to the Fund's own investments in equities, bonds, and other fixed-income securities, as well as derivatives.
+The market risk described below relates to the Fund's own investments in equities, as well as derivatives.